Back to Blog

 Transparent data use policies

-Developing documentation and policies that clearly state how the AI technologies use personal data.
+Developing documentation and policies that clearly state how AI technologies use personal data and manage visibility in google search results.
 Organizations in general could benefit from open and honest discussions on the distinct roles and goals of using such information.
 Everyone will have a better understanding of how the technology works, and perhaps help set up the needed best practices for using such data.

 Auditing and monitoring AI systems